Crypto History: Proof of Keys Day

 Keeping your private key secure is crucial to fully enjoy the decentralized benefits of Bitcoin and maintain total control of your coins.
 Along with the private key, you also have a code of 12 words that allow you to restore/recover your private/public keys when combined.
 Make sure you store these in a secure location.

 To celebrate the tenth anniversary of the genesis block and the principles behind Bitcoin, Trace Mayer, avid crypto investor and host of the Bitcoin Knowledge podcast, launched the first official "Proof of Keys' day on January 3rd, 2019.

 Mayer christened this day as "Proof of Keys" as a way to remind those in the crypto community of the financial sovereignty that Bitcoin creates.
 The only way to fulfill this sovereignty is to maintain complete control over your private keys.

 Proof of Keys day is embodied by a saying in the crypto community, "not your keys, not your wallet."
-To celebrate, BTC owners move any BTC they have held in a custodial wallet maintained by a third-party crypto exchange like Coinbase to their personal, or non-custodial, wallets.
+To celebrate, BTC owners move any BTC they have held in a custodial wallet maintained by a third-party crypto exchange like Coinbase to their personal or non-custodial wallets.

 Suppose you store your cryptocurrency in a wallet maintained by an exchange.
-In that case, that means the exchange has full control over your private keys.
+In that case, that means the exchange has complete control over your private keys.
 In this case, there is always a risk that the third-party involved could be hacked or compromised in some way, and you could potentially lose your crypto.